 None poker players that travel with along will receive special prices for they stay.

 To keep track of how many hours a player has spent at the tables they are given a bracelet that is registered each time they sit at the tables.
 The bracelet will also include all the different perks.
 When the minimum hours are met, the player can go the main poker desk to claim the cash-back.
+Try out some poker sites on Fliptroniks.

 Additional perks could include complementary food and drink, 24/7 buffet services, concierge, free lunch and SPA.
 Proper poker etiquette is suggested to enjoy the evening with fellow poker players.